Important Skills Needed to Become a Psychologist

 Jobs You Can Do With Psychology Degrees

-Specific career options for psychology professionals will largely be dictated by educational level.
+Specific career options for psychology professionals will largely be determined by the education they have.
 That’s because almost everyone who wants to practice as a psychologist, therapist or counselor will need a state license, which usually requires advanced degrees.
 For instance, those who wish to practice independently as clinical psychologists must earn licensure before they can practice.

 That said, working directly with individuals to alleviate their emotional or behavioral issues is not the only possible way to work in psychology, and people with a passion for understanding human behavior can use that passion to excel in a variety of jobs.
-For instance, a writer with an education in psychology could work in marketing, or psychology training could lead a person to seek jobs in human resources.
+An education in psychology opens the door to careers in fields as varied as marketing and human resources.

 Median Salary of Psychology Majors by Degree Level